-It's on -again, the annual Meeniyan Garlic Festival.
-But don't be deceived, garlic may be the main attraction but this is actually a fun-packed family event and you shouldn't estimate what a big deal it is.
+The Meeniyan Garlic Festival is back!
+Garlic may be the hero of the day but this is actually a fun packed family event and you shouldn't estimate what a big deal it is.
 So much so that you will be challenged to get through all the activities on the day.
 So what's it all about?
-It's tasting, drinking, dining, playing, kid's games, competitions, a showcase of local produce and live music.
-If you are a true garlic enthusiast, there's a trip down Garlic Drive, talks by Garlic Institute gurus, Festival Kitchen and would you believe, garlic beer and garlic ice-cream.
-In a 2020 first, the Saturday festival is followed by a Sunday Regional Degustation Event.
-Why wouldn't you stay the whole weekend?
-So here it is, 21 things to do at the Meeniyan 2020 Garlic Festival, Victoria's only garlic festival, and the Regional Degustation Experience.
+It's tasting, drinking, dining, playing, kid's games, competitions, a show case of local produce and live music.
+If you are a true garlic enthusiast there's a trip along the Garlic and Greens Precinct, talks by Garlic Institute gurus, Festival Kitchen and would you believe, garlic beer and garlic ice-cream.
+This is a stellar day out but why wouldn't you stay the whole weekend?
+But, without further ado, here are 24 things to do at the Meeniyan 2023 Garlic Festival, Victoria's only garlic festival.

-1. Head down to the Garlic Precinct where 15 featured garlic growers and a number of other garlic and greens stalls will showcase Gippsland produce.
-Check out the huge variety of garlic, talk to the growers and try and buy.
+1. Head down to the Garlic and Greens Precinct where eight featured garlic growers and a number of other garlic and greens stalls will showcase Gippsland produce.
+Check out the huge variety of garlic, and try and buy.
 There is reputedly tonnes of great Australian garlic at the festival.
 Speak to growers from Balmuttum Garlic, Garlic Essentials, Gerdavale Garlic, Grand Ridge Organics, Green Hills Farm, Koonwarra Farm, Mirboo Farm and Tooley Garlic.

-Garlic Galore - Image from Meeniyan Garlic Festival Facebook Page
+Image from the Meeniyan Garlic Festival Facebook page

 2. Garlic Grazing.
 Deserving of special mention and renowned favourites at the festival are garlic beer and garlic ice-cream.
 That's right, beer and ice-cream, so if all you've been doing with garlic is flavouring the stew you've been short-changing yourself.

 5. Have a light breakfast or skip it altogether.
-You'll need to leave room for the Main Street Grazing at the festival.
+You'll need to leave room for the Al Fresco Dining Precinct at the festival.
 In addition to garlic, the hero food of the day, there will also be local produce, regional wines, ciders, craft beers and local cheeses.
 Sit and relax at one of the long tables as you taste and sip and listen to live music or sit beneath the shade of umbrellas.

 Wineries Dirty Three Wines, Walkerville Winery and Tilson Hill will be there to tempt you with their wares.